MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/model-types-overview.md

 ### Sensitive information processing

-The prebuilt sensitive information processing model analyzes and extracts key information from documents.
-The API analyzes contracts in various formats and extracts key sensitiveinformation such as social security numbers, financial account numbers, driver license identification numbers, and other personal information.
+The prebuilt sensitive information processing model analyzes, detects, and extracts key information from documents.
+The API analyzes contracts in various formats and extracts key sensitive information such as social security numbers, financial account numbers, driver license identification numbers, and other personal information.

-For more information about sensitive information processing models, see [Use a prebuilt model to extract sensitive information from documents](prebuilt-model-sensitive-info.md).
+For more information about sensitive information processing models, see [Use a prebuilt model to detect sensitive information from documents](prebuilt-model-sensitive-info.md).